 - Explain new products relevant to specific customers,

-- Explain individualized bills and statements,
+- Explain individualised bills and statements,

-- Promote up-selling through customized offers
+- Promote up-selling through customised offers

-- Increase retention through personalized loyalty schemes.
+- Increase retention through personalised loyalty schemes.

 Whatever you want to say, adding a personal touch makes your messages more relevant, engaging and insightful.
 Check out how this looks in action below.

-Video is a powerful story-telling tool, and personalization makes your story even more engaging.
+Video is a powerful story-telling tool, and personalisation makes your story even more engaging.
 It’s what University of South Dakota did here, letting every student imagine a school year that wows and excites them with a video made just for them.

 Better still, videos like these build 1:1 connections critical to building trust, long-term loyalty and other key business metrics.